DavidGarHeredia/PyData2022Talk/README.md

 ```

 The last line says that it has taken about 11 seconds to execute the function.
 However,
-notice later in that line, it says that about 97% of the time was spent on the compilation.
+notice later in that line it says that about 97% of the time was spent on the compilation.
 It also says that about 6% of the time was spent by the Garbage Collector.
 As you can tell,
 the numbers don't add up.
 Obviously, the measures were not very accurate.
 However, it is
 clear that if we execute the function once more, the running time will be way much better (try it!).